 To understand how COPD causes heart failure, please refer to my post "Links Between COPD and Heart Failure."

-What are signs and symptoms of right heart failure?
+Signs and symptoms of right heart failure

 Your right heart receives unoxygenated blood from your body and pumps it through your lungs.
 After years of pumping blood through diseased lungs, your right heart can become enlarged (hypertrophied) and turn into a weak pump.
 When this happens because of chronic lung disease it's referred to as cor pulmonale.
 It is responsible for 10-30% of hospital admissions for heart failure.5